fopwoc/tankobon-backend-kotlin/README.md

 ## Features
 - Authentication (JWT)
 - Users management and basic privilege system
-- Decompression of cbz/zip and cbr/rar formats
+- Decompression of cbz/zip and cbr/rar (no rar5 support) formats
 - Converting all images for one specific format
 - Library hot reload on any changes in `manga` folder
 - Auto soring all images and folders for specific structure in `manga` folder
 - Thumbnail generation
+- Some kind of multithreading while library processing
 - Possibly designed for high load and many users usage
 - Multiplatform.
 Designed without non-java dependencies, can run anywhere